SeleniumHQ/www.seleniumhq.org/src/main/rst/03_webdriver.rst

 .. literalinclude::mvn clean install

-This will download Selenium and all it's dependencies and will add them to the project.
+This will download Selenium and all its dependencies and will add them to the project.

 Finally, import the project into your preferred development environment.
 For those not familiar with this, we've provided an appendix which shows this.